Changing ClickHouse® settings at the query level

 -

-Connect to the DB in the cluster using the
+Connect to the database in the cluster as

 Update a settings profile:

-ALTER SETTINGS PROFILE <settings_profile_name> SETTINGS <list_of_ClickHouse®_settings>;In this query, you can specify the boundary values of settings and bind the profile to a user.
-For more information about changing settings profiles, see the ClickHouse® documentation
+ALTER SETTINGS PROFILE <settings_profile_name> SETTINGS <list_of_ClickHouse®_settings>;In this query, you can define the setting minimum and maximum values and assign the profile to a user.
+For more information about changing settings profiles, see this ClickHouse® guide

 .